 There's a strong band of connective tissue in your pelvis, supporting your uterus.
 Known as the round ligament, this band has to stretch as your uterus expands, which can cause some discomfort that begins anytime after 12 weeks.
 The pain is generally felt in the groin or lower abdomen and can be on either side.
 Although the pain starts in the pelvis, it may travel up to your hips.
-You may feel a short, sharp stabbing pain or a more prolonged, dull ache.
+You may feel a short, sharp stabbing sensation or a more prolonged, dull ache.

 Round ligament pain is common in pregnancy and isn't a cause for concern.
 According to the NHS, pelvic pain or pubic bone pain is normal throughout pregnancy and may continue or begin at this stage of pregnancy as your baby grows.
-See your doctor, however, if you have sharp abdominal or pelvic pains don't resolve quickly or if your pain becomes crampy; if there is any bleeding; if there is a burning sensation when you urinate; or if you're feverish.
-If you're in any doubt, always seek medical advice if you are unsure about your symptoms.
+See your doctor, however, if you have sharp abdominal or pelvic pains that don't resolve quickly or if your pain feels like cramps.
+If there is any bleeding, a burning sensation when you urinate, or you are feverish, these can be signs of pregnancy complications.
+Always seek medical advice if you are unsure about your symptoms.

 Before your next appointment, it's a good idea to come up with a list of FAQs for your healthcare provider about any changes you are concerned about or worries you have.
 It can be fun to start thinking about baby names, what you'd like the nursery to be like, and whether or not you are interested in breastfeeding your child, though you still have lots of time and do not need to rush into these decisions soon.